This function starts a new Process Instance from the Process Instance page.

 Reset Process instance.

-A process instance in “Sleeping / Error / Aborted” status can be reset to its original state by selecting it from the list and clicking the Actions—Reset—Selected menu option.
+A process instance in “Sleeping / Error / Aborted” status can be reset to its original state by selecting it from the list and choosing “Actions > Reset > Selected”.
 This is useful after executing an instance if the process design changes.
-A new instance based on the definition does not need to be created to re-test it.
+A new instance based on the definition need not be created to retest the instance.

 The Reset Instance pop-up window appears below.
-Click OK to reset the process instance.
-You can then go to the Process Instance page to verify the reset instance.
+Click OK to reset the process instance, then navigate to the Process Instance page to verify the reset.

 Reset Process Instance to a Step.

-A process instance in “Sleeping / Error / Aborted” status can be reset to its original state by selecting it from the list and clicking the Actions—Reset—Step menu option.
-This is useful after executing an Instance if the process design changes.
-A new instance, based on the definition, does not need to be created to retest it.
+A process instance in “Sleeping / Error / Aborted” status can be reset to its original state by selecting it from the list and choosing “Actions > Reset > Step”.
+This is useful after executing an instance if the process design changes.
+A new instance based on the definition need not be created to retest it.

 The Reset Instance pop-up window appears below.
-Choose the desired step from the pop-up and confirm.
+Select the desired step from the pop-up, then confirm.

 Click OK to reset the process instance.

-You can go to the Process Instance page to verify the reset instance.
+Navigate to the Process Instance page to verify that the instance has been reset.

-Click the OK button to confirm re-executing the Instance.
+Click OK to confirm re-execution of the Instance.

-The Process Instance is re-executed as illustrated below.
+The Process Instance is re-executed as shown below.